abclib/abckey-webusb/README.md

 Communicate with ABCKEY and Trezor Hardware Wallets.

-- Trying to support trezor.
+- Already support trezor one.

 ## Install